PyLink/PyLink/docs/technical/services-api.md

 # PyLink Services Bot API

 The goal of PyLink's Services API is to make writing custom services easier.
 It is able to automatically spawn service bots on connect, handle rejoins on kill and kick, and expose a way for plugins to bind commands to various services bots.
-It also handles U-line servprotect modes when enabled and supported on a particular network (the `protect_services` option).
+It also handles U-line servprotect modes when enabled and supported on a particular network (i.e. the `protect_services` option).

 ## Basic service creation